-21 Pension and similar obligations
+22 Pension and similar obligations

 The academy trust's employees belong to two principal pension schemes: the Teachers' Pension Scheme England and Wales (TPS) for academic and related staff; and the Local Government Pension Scheme (LGPS) for non-teaching staff, which is managed by Surrey County Council.
-Both are multiemployer defined benefit schemes.
+Both are multi-employer defined benefit schemes.

-Prior to 31 August 2023, the latest actuarial valuation of the TPS related to the period ended 31 March 2016 and of the LGPS 31 March 2022.
-A further valuation of the TPS scheme, relating to the period ended 31 March 2020 was published in October 2023.
+The latest actuarial valuation of the TPS related to the period ended 31 March 2020 and of the LGPS 31 March 2022.

-Contributions amounting to £177k were payable to the schemes at 31 August 2023 (2022: £152k) and are included within creditors.
+Contributions amounting to £228k were payable to the schemes at 31 August 2024 (2023: £177k) and are included within creditors.